Serial cable

-A serial cable is a cable used to transfer information between two devices using a serial communication protocol.
+A serial cable or RS-232 cable is a cable used to transfer information between two devices using a serial communication protocol.
 The form of connectors depends on the particular serial port used.
 A cable wired for connecting two DTEs directly is known as a null modem cable.

 Maximum cable lengths

 The maximum working length of a cable varies depending on the characteristics of the transmitters and receivers, the baud rate on the cable, and the capacitance and electrical impedance of the cable.
 The RS-232 standard states that a compliant port must provide defined signal characteristics for a capacitive load of 2500 pF.
 This does not correspond to a fixed length of cable since varying cables have different characteristics.
 Empirically tested combinations of bit rate, serial ports, cable type, and lengths may provide reliable communications, but generally RS-232-compatible ports are intended to be connected by, at the most, a few tens of metres of cable.
 Other serial communications standards are better adapted to drive hundreds or thousands of metres of cable.